Other Policies and Regulations

 In order to process their grievance/complaint, the grievant must submit the online form (https://virscend.com/student-forms/#1590010040100-8cf6a558-7f38).
 The committee will send an acknowledgment by email/mail and schedule a meeting with the student within 10 days from which the letter was received.

-However, if the grievant disapproves of the Committee’s response, the grievant may submit a complaint to the Director of Academic Programs.
+However, if the grievant disapproves of the Committee’s response, the grievant may submit a complaint to the Office Academic Programs.
 The complaint may be sent via email (firstname.lastname@example.org) or letter to the following name and address: Virscend University, Office of Academic Programs, Virscend University 16490 Bake Parkway, Irvine, CA 92618.
 The written complaint must contain a statement of the nature of the problem, the date the problem occurred, the names of the individuals involved, copies of documents, if any, which contain information regarding the problem, evidence (if any) demonstrating that the institution's grievance/complaint procedure was properly followed, and the student's signature.
-Upon review, the Director of Academic Programs will send a written response to the individual within 10 business days.
+Upon review, the Program Director will send a written response to the individual within 10 business days.
 Please note that the University expressly forbids anyone to take any form of retaliatory action against any member of the Virscend community who in good faith voices concerns, seeks advice, files a complaint or grievance, testifies or participates in investigations, compliance reviews, proceedings or hearings, or opposes actual or perceived violations of Virscend’s University’s policy or unlawful acts.

 12.4 Student Conduct Policy